 A catch all box for payments, log sheets and lost & found items.
 [An artifact of Coach Gunn's running years.
 His adult runners (Monday Night Running Club) would pass the hat to pay expenses when traveling to a destination to run.
 One of the members with wood working skills made the first box.
 Falling apart it was replaced by a hiker's husband.
 The Jog Pot is better than a hat.]

-Coach Gunn's term for newcomers to his training programs.
-After training and travel the first year you are called Alumni or Veteran.
-If you really screw up you will achieve the title of bonehead (easy to get, it takes quiet a while to lose it).
+In keeping with his athletic background, Rookie is Coach Gunn's term for newcomers to his training programs.
+After completing a major hiking tour you are called Alumni or Veteran.
+If you really screw up you will achieve the title of Bonehead (easy to acquire but takes quiet a while to lose).

-Hours On Feet: A measure Coach Gunn developed and uses for equivalent training.
-His signature training centers around the goal of preparing for a day hike across the Grand Canyon.
-With no way to simulate a mile deep canyon this proved an effective measure for setting training goals.
+HOF: Hours On Feet: A measure Coach Gunn developed and uses for equivalent training.
+His signature training centers around the goal of preparing for a one day hike across the Grand Canyon (a marathon-like challenge).
+There is no way to simulate every challenge this mile deep canyon offers.
+Distance comparisons don't work however time proved an effective measure for setting training goals and measuring readiness.

-The Test Hike is required to prove your fitness level (only required for extreme hikers).
+The Test Hike is used to prove fitness level (but only required for extreme hike candidates).
 For major destinations there is usually one extreme hike.
 The max distances set at each training hike provide the necessary progression to meet the training goals to pass the Test Hikes.

 The toughest hike at each destination.
-Usually defined as marathon-like.
+Often defined as marathon-like.
 Taking on this challenge is optional.
-Perhaps 40% do this on average while most travelers train for moderate to high level of fitness.
+Perhaps 40% on any tour do this on average while most travelers train for moderate to high level of fitness.
 Extreme hikes in general take 8 to 12 hours at a high pace in remote conditions with much elevation gain.

 Dean of Fitness & Wellness at SMC, Coach Gunn was tasked with improving student retention.
 His solution?
 Extreme Sports.
 SMC became only one of four colleges or universities in the US with Extreme Sports.
 Classes included: Skiing, Cross Country Skiing, Snowboarding, Rock Climbing, Whitewater Rafting, and Hiking.
 In 2004 two bus loads of adults and students hiked at Grand Canyon.
 42 trained 8 months, passed 2 Test Hikes and successfully day hiked from North Rim to South Rim at the Grand Canyon.